Three Ways to Enhance the Interoperability of Cross-References in TEI XML

 well.
 For example, allowable chapter and verse numbers can be specified (examples

 suppressed here for the sake of brevity).
-That second shared Schematron file could also
+That second shared Schematron file could

 specify exactly where the